grafana/oats/testkit/README.md

-# testkit
+# TestKit

-The testkit is collection of test suites and utilities intended to provide verification for the App O11y data ingestion pipeline.
+TestKit is a collection of test suites and utilities intended to provide verification for the App O11y data ingestion pipeline.
+The purpose of this module is to create unit-style test suites that can run without external dependencies.
+Unit testing specific components directly allows debugging of components under test with ease.

+## Data Model

 See the following resources for more information.

 - [Design Doc: Service Graph and RED Metrics data model / Ingestion pipeline data model]
 - [Data Model Doc: RED and Service Graph Metrics]

-## Running tests
+## Running Tests

 The test suites are built using the [Ginkgo Testing Framework].
 Install the ginkgo executable before running